athakwani/c9-sdk/README.rst

 Cloud 9 Development Environment SDK
 ===================================

-Cloud 9 SDK setup browser based development environment.
-You can start Cloud 9 sdk for any git repository using dupper by running below commands.
+Cloud 9 SDK setup browser based development environment for plugin development.
+You can start Cloud 9 sdk with any git repository using dupper by running below commands.

 .. code-block:: bash